May

 Flexibility is the model of the future.
 We all learned the importance of flexible workplace systems this past year, which will continue in our post-pandemic world.

 Flexible schedules in hybrid or remote-work situations allow employees who are also caregivers the space in their day to ensure family comes first.
-Companies like and have already announced hybrid-style workplaces starting in the fall of 2021.
-Companies like Slack and say employees never need to return to the office.
+Companies like Google and Facebook have already announced hybrid-style workplaces starting in the fall of 2021.
+Companies like Slack and Twitter say employees never need to return to the office.

 Every employee’s situation is different, so leaders must show empathy to each employee’s unique challenges.
 Make checking in on mental health commonplace in weekly meetings and reiterate the importance of health and well-being within the organization.